dyelland-lt/mcp-example/README.md

 # Build the project
 pnpm build

-# Run with STDIO transport (for Claude Desktop)
+# Run with Stdio transport (default - for local clients)
-pnpm start
+pnpm start:stdio

-# Run with HTTP transport (for OAuth support)
+# Run with HTTP transport (for OAuth and web clients)
 pnpm start:http
 ```